 Storage Instructions

-Fridge: Keep shapes on a baking sheet generously dusted with semolina flour.
+- Refrigerating Shapes: Keep shapes on a baking sheet generously dusted with semolina flour.
 Make sure none of the pasta sticks to one another.
 Cover with plastic wrap and keep in the refrigerator for 1-2 days max.

 For both of these methods, there is no need to thaw before cooking.
-Instead, you can add them straight into the boiling water. storing fresh pasta
+Instead, you can add them straight into the boiling water.

 Troubleshooting

-While kneading: Sprinkle a little water (about 1 teaspoon) at a time while kneading until the dough becomes more manageable.
-If you have a spray bottle, that works well.
-And note, dry bits are different from your overall dough being too dry.
-If you have small dry bits, and you’re at the beginning of the kneading phase, they may very well get incorporated.
-If you’ve been kneading for a while, you can scrape those bits off and set them aside.
+If you have small dry bits at the beginning of the kneading phase, they may very well get incorporated.
+If you’ve been kneading for a while, you can scrape away those bits and set them aside.

 After resting: Always make sure you’re wrapping any unworked dough tightly in plastic wrap.
-That said, the dough can dry out easily.
+That said, the dough can dry out quickly.
 To moisten the dough, spray with a spray bottle or run your hands under water.

 For even more cozy recipes, be sure to subscribe to my newsletter.